Paris Police Prefecture

 The Paris Police Prefecture (préfecture de police de Paris /fr/), officially the Police Prefecture (préfecture de police), is the unit of the French Ministry of the Interior that provides police, emergency services, and various administrative services to the population of the city of Paris and the surrounding three suburban départements of Hauts-de-Seine, Seine-Saint-Denis, and Val-de-Marne.
-It is headed by the Paris Prefect of Police (le Préfet de police de Paris), officially called the Prefect of Police (le Préfet de police).
+It is headed by the Paris Prefect of Police (le Préfet de police de Paris), officially called the Prefect of Police (le Préfet de police), and since 1871 has been headquartered in the Caserne de la Cité, a prominent building erected in 1863-1867.

 The Paris Police Prefecture supervises the Paris Police force, the Paris Fire Brigade, and various administrative departments in charge of issuing ID cards and driver licenses or monitoring alien residents.
 The Prefecture of Police also has security duties in the wider Île-de-France région as the Préfet de Police is also Préfet de Zone de Défense (Prefect for the Defense zone).
 Since 2017, it has acquired direct responsibility for the three main airports of the Paris area (Charles de Gaulle, Orly and Le Bourget).

 In addition to the Préfecture de Police, the French government created the Paris Municipal Police (Police municipale de Paris) in 2021.
 In contrast with the Préfecture, the municipal police report to the city government, rather than to the national government.
 Municipal police officers began patrolling city streets on foot, bicycle, and by car starting on October 18, 2021.
 The goal of the municipal police is to "make neighbourhoods safer and more peaceful and ensure that public space is shared," for example by enforcing laws on parking, littering, breaking up quarrels, and assisting homeless or elderly residents.